Table of Contents

 In large gated communities, vendor mismanagement can affect hundreds of families.
 That is why clear processes are no longer optional.

-Read also: Top 12 Vendor Management Best Practices
+Read also: Vendor Management Best Practices

 Common Vendor Challenges Faced by RWAs